anl-cyberscience/LQMToolset/docs/configure.md

     http://www.somesite.com/blah

 # Intermediate Data Format
-The intermediate data format is a subset/simplification of the complete thread data that can be directly used by a cariety of systems.
+The intermediate data format is a subset/simplification of the complete threat data that can be directly used by a variety of systems.

 Field Name                      | Description :-----------------------------: | :-----------